aflatter/bulk_api/README.markdown

 warnings, so you should probably wait a bit if you want to use that.

-# Bulk Rails API
+# BulkApi

-Bulk Rails API plugin makes integrating Sproutcore applications with Rails applications dead simple.
+`bulk\_api` makes integrating Sproutcore and Rails applications dead simple.
 It handles all the communication and allows to take advantage of bulk operations, which can make your application much faster.
-To use that plugin you will also need BulkDataSource, which will handle Sproutcore side of communcation.
+To use that plugin you will also need `BulkDataSource`, which will handle the Sproutcore side of things..

+The `bulk\_api` approach differs from REST APIs that you're probably used to; thus it needs to be handled differently.
+The goal is to cut the number of requests you need to do: It can handle many records (and many types of records) with one request.
+If you want to read more about how the API looks from the HTTP point of view, please refer to the "HTTP Api" section.

 ## Example